 What successful EDI integration in D365 really looks like

 A detailed example of what EDI integration in D365 looks like in practice, detailing how eurotrade Munich Airport implemented ecosio’s managed solution, can be found here.
+Alternatively, please see our blog article on what exactly is involved in an EDI implementation project.

 How ecosio can help